DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/skrawcz/fine_tuning/README.md

 a.
 Loading data and tokenizing it and setting up some tokenization parameters.

 b.
-Splitting data into training, validation, and inference sets.
+Splitting data into training, validation, and hold out sets.

 c.
 Fine-tuning the model using LoRA.